 They are cooked and served at every Christmas & Easter celebrations, birthday meals, weddings or important family gatherings.

-Nobody ever would consider refusing such a meal.
+Nobody would ever consider refusing such a meal.
 Anytime and in all times, these cabbage rolls are welcomed.

 And who would not want to indulge in such deliciousness?